notadeejay/rbc-training/data/Week 1 Day 1/_Archived/05__Speak Like a Developer__Reading.md

 ---
 uuid: 2f503896-2ac3-4548-9f3c-6be7d7559179
+archived: true
 ---

 Here are some terms you might hear at Lighthouse Labs:

 ## Bugs

 Not *those* bugs. *Software* bugs.
 Have you ever used a website when something strange happened?
 Like suddenly it told you you had registered for your account in 1970, or when you clicked a button three times and then none of the links worked?
 Well then, you've found bugs.
 A bug happens when code has an error or an unintended consequence.

 ## Refactor